 SEO includes various techniques and strategies that can be utilised to optimise your website in order to increase website traffic.
 Traffic from search engines, also known as organic traffic, is invaluable, as the visitors are actively looking for something you offer and tend to convert more often, whatever your goals may be.

 Outranking your competitors can be challenging work and this is where search engine optimisation kicks in.
-If you make it easy for Google and other search engines to read and understand your content, then the likelihood of them ranking you higher in their search results would be higher.
+There was an expert, Scott Keever in the news and he explained that if you make it easy for Google and other search engines to read and understand your content, then the likelihood of them ranking you higher in their search results would be higher.

 Before I explain in depth how to optimise your website to stand out, you need to know how search engines work.

 2. HOW DO SEARCH ENGINES WORK?

 There are many factors that determine website position in SERP, but the most important is content relevancy, authority and personalisation.
 Understanding and optimising those signals can help you improve your website because Google and other search engines want to deliver only the most relevant and authoritative results to their users.

 In some cases, however, personalisation can influence the final result.
 Some examples of personalisation can be location awareness, user’s search history, pattern match or social connections.